Did Jesus Have Male Genitals? Scholars Say Confusion Exists Over Sex Of Christ

 “If the Shroud is authentic, this would seem to supply clear evidence that Jesus was, in fact, male,” Moss wrote.
 But she also noted that a majority of researchers consider the Shroud to be a forgery produced sometime in the Middle Ages.

-No historical record of the Shroud exists prior to 1353 C.E., and radiocarbon dating has placed the date of its creation sometime between 1260 and 1390.
+No historical record of the Shroud exists before 1353 C.E., and radiocarbon dating has placed the date of its creation sometime between 1260 and 1390.
 Of course, if the Shroud does not actually depict Jesus, then the finding of the Shroud Man’s scrotum is meaningless for the question of the sex of Jesus.

 Numerous religious paintings create during the Middle Ages clearly depict the baby Jesus with his penis clearly exposed.
 In fact, in numerous such paintings — many of which may be viewed at this link — the baby Jesus is portrayed as touching his own genitals, and in other works of medieval religious art, adults including Jesus’s own mother are shown manually handling the genitalia of the infant Jesus.